matteoraf/freeRADIUS-Google-StepCA/docs/freeradius/certificates.md

 {% endraw %}
 ```

 In case your files are in a different directory or have a different name, adjust the file accordingly.
-Be sure to check STEPPATH as well, in my case it was in my home directory.
+Be sure to check $STEPPATH as well, in my case it was still pointing at the .scep/ folder in my home dir.

 The reason why we are restarting the freeradius service is to pick up the new certificate.
 A simple reload (SIGHUP) won’t load the certificate.